quire-io/guide/_docs/project-01-add-project.md

 date:   2019-08-23 15:00:00 +0800
 categories: add project
 ---
-A Project is a collection of tasks.
+A project is a collection of tasks.
 There is no limitation in the number of tasks you can add in one project.
 You can assign members for each task, add tags, set due days, etc. for better management of your project.